Abstracted-Labs/InvArch/pallets/pallet-dao-manager/README.md

 ### Utility Functions

-- `CoreAccountDerivation`: Derive consistent DAO AccountIds across parachains for seamless interaction.
+- `DaoAccountDerivation`: Derive consistent DAO AccountIds across parachains for seamless interaction.
-- `INV4Lookup`: Custom account lookup implementation for converting DaoIds to AccountIds.
+- `DaoLookup`: Custom account lookup implementation for converting DaoIds to AccountIds.
 - `FeeAsset`: Define the asset used by the multisig for paying transaction fees.
 - `MultisigFeeHandler`: Manage fee payments for multisig operations, supporting both native and non-native assets.